nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `showParticipants 4` - Displays the list of participants of the 4th Event in the displayed Event list.
+* `showParticipants 4` - Displays the list of Participants of the 4th Event in the displayed Event list.

 <br>![result for 'showParticipants 4'](images/showParticipantsFourthResult.png)